metaodi/openerz/csv/README.md

 Embrach doesn't expose any machine readable format, the CSV in genereted from the config file [`embrach.yml`](https://github.com/metaodi/openerz/blob/main/config/regions/embrach.yml).

 The information is taken from the [municipality website](https://www.embrach.ch/dienstleistungen/7338)

+### Wetzikon

+Wetzikon provides a [calender via Antrahzit](https://www.wetzikon.ch/de/verwaltung/abteilungen/70_entsorgung-+-entw%C3%A4sserung), one for each "Kreis" and waste type.